dooleysm/slate/source/includes/html_css.md

 <input type="submit" value="Submit" />
 </form>
 ```
+To prevent a field value to be shown to the operator during observation or engagement add the class `sm_cobrowsing_masked_field` to the html elements.

 ### Disable elements to the operator

-To disable an element so the operator can not interact with it during an observation or engagement add the class `sm_cobrowsing_disabled_field` to the element(s).

 ```
 <form action="action" method="get">